What to do if your landlord is trying to raise your rent unreasonably ?

 Politely Reject the Proposed Hike in Writing

 Send a formal letter to the landlord politely yet firmly rejecting the proposed rental increase as unreasonable compared to local housing market conditions.
-Explain your reasons by referencing rent control laws, agreement terms, other costs trending down etc. State you are willing to discuss a mutually acceptable increase aligned with long-term market rates.
+Explain your reasons by referencing rent control laws, agreement terms, other costs trending down, etc. State you are willing to discuss a mutually acceptable increase aligned with long-term market rates.

 Offer Smaller Interim Rent Increases

 If some increase is inevitable, make a counteroffer of more reasonable, incremental rent hikes.
-For example, if landlord demands 40% more, propose raising it 10% now and 10 % again after 9 months once you have time to adjust budgets.
+For example, if the landlord demands 40% more, propose raising it 10% now and 10 % again after 9 months once you have time to adjust budgets.
 This strategic approach prevents drastic spikes.

 Negotiate Value Adds Alongside Rent Hikes